sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/send-slack-alerts.md

 You can use handlers to send an email alert, create or resolve incidents (in PagerDuty, for example), or store metrics in a time-series database like InfluxDB.

 This guide will help you send alerts to Slack in the channel `monitoring` by configuring a handler named `slack` to a check named `check-cpu`.
-If you don't already have a check in place, follow [Monitor server resources][2] to add one.
+If you don't already have this check in place, follow [Monitor server resources][2] to add it.

 ## Register the dynamic runtime asset